fabiobindels/bindels/README.md

 # Bindels

-Bindels is a lightweight framework for static site generation with markdown.
+Bindels is a streamlined and efficient framework designed for generating static sites using Markdown.
+Its simplicity and use of familiar JavaScript make it an ideal choice for developers looking to build fast, markdown-driven websites.

 ## Creating components

-Components are created inside the `markup`.
-The top level files are the templates and thus your entrypoints for creating pages.
-This is an template
+In Bindels, components are crafted within the `markup`` directory.
+The root files in this directory serve as templates and entry points for your web pages.
-example:
+Here’s an example template to illustrate the process:

 ```js
 const headingGroup = require('./components/heading-group.js');